wags-1314/semantic-tableau/README.md

-# python Semantic Tableau Solver
+# Semantic Tableau Solver in Python
 This script can

 1. Check whether a proposition is well formed or not.